 While it’s fun and interesting to see more Mandalorians, especially ones with ties to other series in the Star Wars universe, I still feel like we’re only inching towards our ultimate goal.
 We do have the intrigue of the darksaber and we also get our first sighting of Moff Gideon (Giancarlo Esposito); both aspects were a welcome sight for me.

 I’m certain this will not be the last we see of the new (to the series) Mandalorians.
-The interesting dichotomy she makes between “true” Mandalorians, like herself, the heiress to Mandalore, and to the “cult” of Dank Farrik that Din Djarin was raised in, is interesting.
+The interesting dichotomy she makes between “true” Mandalorians, like herself, the heiress to Mandalore, and to the “cult” that Din Djarin was raised in, is interesting.
 Pedro Pascal’s ability to emote his disappointment at their “denominational differences” while masked is impressive to me.
 I’m curious to see if this encounter shakes his faith in “The Way,” in some capacity.
 I suppose we’ll find out next week.
 I’m eager for him to meet Ahsoka.

 Agree?
 Disagree?
 What did you think about The Mandalorian 2×03 “The Heiress”?
 Share with us in the comments below!

 The next episode of The Mandalorian will air on November 20, 2020 on Disney+.